 And to them, it is a site of worship.

 wordless prayers on my lips–

-I can tell I am church to him.
+I can tell I am church to this person.

-I don’t know all the lovers and deserts he’s fasted through,
+I don’t know all the lovers and deserts they’ve fasted through,

-What seas of strangers he’s parted to be here,
+What seas of strangers they’ve parted to be here,

 Testifying at the center of me.

 but I feel what they mean,

 This person makes me feel like this is the only god they could ever fathom praising.

 Any temple that’s suffered the wreckage I have would never survive.